Pannagaperumal/digit_recognition_mnist/README.md

 #Author
-This project was created by Bard.
+This project was created by PANNAGA PS and team

-I hope this helps!